Sparse Polynomial Matrix Optimization: Term Sparsity for Unconstrained PMO

 where $\bv^{i}(\x)^{\circ2}$ denotes the set of squares of monomials in $\bv^{i}(\x)$.
 For $s\ge0$, the support extension operation is defined as

 Next, we perform a chordal extension on the graph with $\text{SupportExtension}(\es^{(s)})$ as its edges:

 and update the support set

 There are two typical choices for the chordal extension operation in \eqref{sec3:eq1}: an (approximately) smallest chordal closure (i.e., chordal extension with the smallest tree-width) and the block closure.
 The block closure would offer a block-diagonal structure on the Gram matrix, whereas the sparser chordal closure could potentially contain overlaps among maximal cliques.
-Figure \ref{fig:TSP_bivariate_first_closure} compares the two types of chordal extensions for the TSP graph in Example \ref{exmp:bivariate}.
+The chordal extension does not add any edges to the TSP graph in Figure \ref{fig:PMI-sparsity}.
+Figure \ref{fig:TSP_bivariate_first_closure} displays the block closure, and highlights new edges as red lines.

 The process in \eqref{sec3:eq1} is guaranteed to stabilize after a finite number of iterations, because the cardinality of the node set $\bB$ is finite and both the support extension and chordal extension steps only add edges.
 After obtaining the graph $\G^{(s)}(\bB,\es^{(s)})$ at the $s$-th term sparsity step ($s\ge1$), we may consider the following sparse SDP to decompose $F(\x)$ as an SOS: